 Environmentally responsive or green budgeting means using the tools of budgetary policy-making to help achieve environmental goals.
 This includes evaluating environmental impacts of budgetary and fiscal policies and assessing their coherence towards the delivery of national and international commitments.
-Green budgeting can also contribute to informed, evidence-based debate and discussion on sustainable growth.
+Green Budgeting can also contribute to informed, evidence-based debate and discussion on sustainable growth.

 One of the most important tools that policy makers have at their disposal for resourcing and implementing their national policies on environmental goals is budget and fiscal policy.
-Incorporating environmental dimensions into fiscal frameworks, including the annual budget document, evaluation of tax and expenditure policies and long-term sustainability analysis, will help governments to become more accountable for their environmental commitments and support them in transforming towards sustainable and resilient societies.
+Incorporating environmental dimensions into fiscal frameworks, including the annual and multiannual budget documents, evaluation of tax and expenditure policies and long-term sustainability analysis, will help governments to become more accountable for their environmental commitments and support them in transforming towards sustainable and resilient societies.

 It brings together international work-streams on environmental policy and climate change, budgeting and tax policy, green accounting and inclusive sustainable growth.
 It will work towards agreed definitions and methodologies that can support national approaches to green budgeting and develop outputs that can improve co-ordinated national and international policy design.
 It seeks to build upon and support established international reporting practices rather than to develop duplicative approaches.